Jack Blatherwick

-Jack Morgan Blatherwick (born 4 June 1998) is an English cricketer.
+Jack Morgan Blatherwick (born 4 June 1998) is an English cricketer who plays as a bowler.
 He made his List A debut for Nottinghamshire in the 2018 Royal London One-Day Cup on 27 May 2018.
 He made his first-class debut on 16 September 2019, for Nottinghamshire in the 2019 County Championship.
+Having moved to Lancashire in September 2020, he had a short-term loan spell at Durham in April 2025.

 Personal life

 His uncle is the former Nottingham Forest, Burnley and Chesterfield footballer Steve Blatherwick.